mittens4all/Red-Leather-Yellow-Leather/README.md

 This behavior pack detects the color of dyed leather armor and converts the color to a scoreboard.
 You can then run your own commands using the score parameter as part of your target selector.

+This behavior pack uses the player.json to run animation controllers.
+It may conflict with other packs that use player.json.

 ## Installing the pack:

 Add the Red Leather Yellow Leather Add-on to your behavior packs on your world.
 Behavior packs disable achievements, but editing the world with an NBT editor can re-enable achievements when uploading your world to a realm.